5 ways to write an inspiring manifesto.

-You can frame it as a letter to your younger, less-wiser self.
+You can frame this as a letter to your younger self.
 Or a collection of truisms for a sister, child, client, or friend.

 4. ALWAYS WEAR SUNSCREEN …

-Share a collection of straight-shootin’ tips & advice, from the perspective of someone who’s not “perfect” — just a few steps ahead.
+Share a collection of straight-shootin’ tips and advice from the perspective of someone who’s not “perfect” — just a few steps ahead on the path.

 This is your version of Mary Schmich’s classic “Always Wear Sunscreen” speech.

-“A good night’s sleep & a warm croissant can soak up a river of sorrow.”
+“A good night’s sleep and a warm croissant can soak up a river of sorrow.”

 “Use the expensive perfume.
 Wear the saucy panties.
 Nobody needs to know.
 Unless they do.”

-If you were at the world’s biggest open mic night, and had fifteen seconds on the microphone, what would you holler out into the crowd?
+If you were at the world’s biggest open mic night — and you had just fifteen seconds on the microphone — what would you holler out into the crowd?
 (Quick!
 Go!
 There’s not much time!)